Should I Remove Snow From My Roof?

 Wondering how much snow your roof can support?
 Figuring this out will help you schedule snow removal on time.
 Assuming that your roof is in good condition and not past its typical lifespan, it can withstand 20 pounds per cubic foot of snow.
 Different snow types weigh differently, so this equates to two feet of packed snow, two to three feet of old and new snow, or just one inch of ice.

-Note that, while roof raking can help prevent ice dams, sometimes it can cause ice dams to form higher up on your roof.
-If this happens, you should call in an ice dam removal company to help.
+While DIY roof raking can prevent ice dams, it can also cause them to form higher up.
+In this case, contact an ice dam removal service.

 Icicles hanging from the roof, porch, or doorway can be a safety hazard, as they are very sharp and may injure people if they fall off and hit someone.
 For this reason, remove any icicles where people will walk by gently knocking them down with a broom, shovel, or roof rake.
 Do not stand on a ladder to remove them.

-Use a Roof Rake to Prevent Ice Dams
+Tips to Prevent Snow Buildup and Ice Dams

-When Should You Hire a Professional to Remove Snow and Icicles From Your Roof?
+When to Hire a Professional to Remove Snow From Your Roof

 Here are the situations in which you should hire a professional for roof snow removal: